Introduction:

 Actually, you could kind of look at heaven as one big reward, right?

-And I mean, you've got this, "There's no sickness, and there's no war, there's no unhappiness."
+And I mean, you got this, there's no sickness war, there's no unhappiness, oh how about the best thing in heaven?
+Jesus himself.

 I don't know.